-- 4824 Accordingly, in developing the Conceptual Framework Exposure Draft the IASB proposed to include in the Conceptual Framework only communication principles (a) and (f) that also describe the underlying concepts. - 4925 The IASB has not formed a preliminary view on whether the principles of effective communication should be included in non-mandatory guidance or prescribed in a general disclosure standard.

-2026 The IASB DP states that non-mandatory guidance could be:

-- (a) in the form of illustrative examples or implementation guidance that accompany, but do not form part of, the general disclosure standard; - (b) in the form of a Practice Statement that does not accompany a specific IFRS Standard; or - (c) provided as separate educational material, for example made available on the IFRS Foundation's website. - 2427 According to the IASB, non-mandatory guidance as described in in paragraph 26(a) and (b) above would be included in Part B of the IFRS Bound Volume and subject to full due process.
-Educational material as described in in paragraph 26(c) above would be subject to due process of a more limited nature. - 2228 The IASB suggests that it should develop non-mandatory guidance on the use of formatting in the financial statements, which would provide guidance on the types of formats, when a particular format might be more appropriate than another and some illustrative examples.
+- 19 Accordingly, in developing the Conceptual Framework Exposure Draft the IASB proposed to include in the Conceptual Framework only communication principles (a) and (f) that also describe the underlying concepts. - 20 The IASB has not formed a preliminary view on whether the principles of effective communication should be included in non-mandatory guidance or prescribed in a general disclosure standard. - 21 The DP states that non-mandatory guidance could be: - (a) in the form of illustrative examples or implementation guidance that accompany, but do not form part of, the general disclosure standard; - (b) in the form of a Practice Statement that does not accompany a specific Standard; or - (c) provided as separate educational material, for example made available on the IFRS Foundation's website. - 22 According to the IASB, non-mandatory guidance as described in in paragraph 21(a) and (b) above would be included in Part B of the IFRS Bound Volume and subject to full due process.
+Educational material as described in in paragraph 21(c) above would be subject to due process of a more limited nature. - 23 The IASB suggests that it should develop non-mandatory guidance on the use of formatting in the financial statements, which would provide guidance on the types of formats, when a particular format might be more appropriate than another and some illustrative examples.

 EFRAG welcomes the IASB's proposal to develop guidance on effective communication in preparing the financial statements and broadly agrees with the principles identified by the IASB.
-EFRAG suggests that the IASB could include principles of effective communication in the form of non-authoritative guidance (such as illustrative examples or implementation guidance) that will accompany but will not form part of, the general disclosure standard.
+EFRAG suggests that the IASB could include principles of effective communication in the form of illustrative examples or implementation guidance that will accompany, but will not form part of, the general disclosure standard.

-EFRAG also welcomes the IASB's proposal to develop non-mandatory guidance on formatting for the notes but regrets that the Discussion Paper does not include a broader discussion about the relevance of such guidance in the context of the increasing use of digital reporting.
-Further, EFRAG suggests that this guidance could be included together with the guidance on principles of effective communication.
+EFRAG also welcomes the IASB's proposal to develop non-mandatory guidance on formatting and suggests that this guidance be included together with the guidance on principles of effective communication.